debalin/devops-docker-deux/README.md

 2. Removes it.
 3. Removes the corresponding image.
 4. Builds a new image and passes the port number as a `--build-args` value.
 5. Starts the container with the new app name based on the image just created.

+Similarly, when `/destroy` is called, a random server is chosen other than the first server that was spawned at port `3000` and is put in a delete servers temporary `redis` list.
+The `infrastructure.js` file also polls this list and sees if there is anything to destroy.
+If so, it stops the app, removes it and removes the image associated with it.
+Accordingly, it also removes the value from the main servers `redis` list.

 ### Docker Deployment (`docker-deploy`)

 I have my app in the `app` subdirectory.
 I have also created a `deploy` subdirectory which holds the `blue.git` and `green.git` bare repositories and the `blue-www` and `green-www` deployed docker container contents.
 This folder is not present in the github repository as I don't want to commit irrelevant `*.git` files to another git repository.
 So I have committed the hooks in the `post-receive_blue` and `post-receive_green` files.
 The complete implementation is present in these `post-receive` hooks for both the git repositories.
 The `app` holds both the repositories as `remote`.
-A private docker registry has been started at port `2345` with:
+A private docker registry has been started at port `5000` with:
 ```
-docker run -d -p 2345:2345 --restart=always --name registry registry:2
+docker run -d -p 5000:5000 --restart=always --name registry registry:2
 ```
 When you push to either of the repositories, the `post-receive` hook gets fired and it does the following things: